Actively Recruiting

 - Patients aged between 18 and 65 years.

-- Diagnosed with myofascial pain syndrome based on Travell and Simons criteria.
+- Diagnosed with myofascial pain syndrome (MPS) based on the major and minor criteria described by Travell and Simons.

 - Presence of active trigger points in the upper trapezius muscle.